HMS Devonshire (1904): Construction and career

 Devonshire, named to commemorate the English county, was laid down at Chatham Royal Dockyard on 25 March 1902, when the first keel-plate was laid by the Prince of Wales (later King George V).
 She was launched on 30 April 1904.
 She was completed on 24 August 1905 and was initially assigned to the 1st Cruiser Squadron of the Channel Fleet.
 She was transferred to the 2nd Cruiser Squadron of the Atlantic Fleet in March 1907 and was then assigned to the reserve Third Fleet at Devonport in August 1909.
 In 1913 the ship was assigned to the 3rd Cruiser Squadron of the Second Fleet together with most of her sister ships.

 The squadron was assigned to the Grand Fleet in mid-1914 as the Navy mobilised for war.
 It spent much of its time with the Grand Fleet reinforcing the patrols near the Shetland and Faeroe Islands and the Norwegian coast where Devonshire captured a German merchantman on 6 August.
 She was refitted in September and again in February.
 Despite numerous sorties with the main body of the Grand Fleet, she did not see combat.
 She patrolled the Norwegian coast in April 1916 and was then assigned to the Nore.
-Devonshire was assigned to the 7th Cruiser Squadron of the Grand Fleet before she was transferred to the Atlantic to protect Allied shipping in December.
+Devonshire was assigned to the 7th Cruiser Squadron of the Grand Fleet before she was transferred to the Atlantic to protect Allied shipping in December, based at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda on the North America and West Indies Station.
 She remained there into 1919 and was listed for sale in May 1920.
 Devonshire was sold for scrap on 9 May 1921 and broken up at Barrow-in-Furness in 1923.